hashicorp/terraform-provider-aws/website/docs/r/appmesh_gateway_route.html.markdown

 The `target` object supports the following:

+* `port` - (Optional) The port number that corresponds to the target for Virtual Service provider port.
+This is required when the provider (router or node) of the Virtual Service has multiple listeners.
 * `virtual_service` - (Required) Virtual service gateway route target.

 The `virtual_service` object supports the following: